benc-uk/batcomputer/README.md

 ## Machine Learning & Model Training
 Source code of the Python notebooks [are provided here](/notebooks)

+### Pickle Files
+The training process is expected to output 3 pickle files and place them in Azure blbo storage:
+- **model.pkl** - The main trained Scikit-learn model
+- **lookup.pkl** - Mapping parameters/strings to numbers for passing into predict function
+- **flags.pkl** - Maps output of prediction function to human readable strings or labels

 ## Azure DevOps Pipelines
 YAML pipelines [are provided](/pipelines) for both the build of the API wrapper app and, running training job in Databricks (should you require it)